ChristopherRoberts-M/ChristopherRoberts-M.github.io/_posts/2017-01-05-just-started-writing.markdown

 I am a writer by inclination, a journalist by training, and a science/technical writer by education.
 I am also a man of incredibly bad timing: my university schooling began just as the great recession hit and the already-few low-hanging branches of a career in journalism vanished from sight.
 Broadening my search resulted in silent rejection, nothing to act upon.
-I come from a midwestern, working-class background and, until college, had been consistently employed somehow since age 12.
+I come from a Midwestern, working-class background and, until college, had been consistently employed somehow since age 12.
 Prolonged unemployment, in spite of all efforts, is beyond discouraging.